Improving NATO’s capabilities

 This constitutes the Chicago Defence Package, which aims to ensure the Alliance has all the requisite capabilities to implement the 2010 Strategic Concept and the 2011 Political Guidance.
 The package is based largely on existing plans and programmes and a realistic projection of resources.
 It therefore provides a renewed focus and mandate to ensure that in the competition for resources the most urgent capabilities are delivered.

 The Chicago Defence Package consists of a mix of new and existing initiatives.
-The new initiatives consist of Smart Defence and the Connected Forces Initiative; the existing initiatives include the Lisbon Summit package focused on the Alliance’s most pressing capability needs; the ongoing reform of Alliance structures and processes; and the NATO Defence Planning Process, mentioned previously.
+The new initiatives include Smart Defence and the Connected Forces Initiative; the existing initiatives include the Lisbon Summit package focused on the Alliance’s most pressing capability needs; the ongoing reform of Alliance structures and processes; and the NATO Defence Planning Process, mentioned previously.

 In light of growing military requirements, developing capabilities becomes more complex and therefore in many cases more expensive.
 As a result, multinational cooperation offers a viable solution to deliver critical capabilities in a cost-effective manner.
 For certain high-end key capabilities Allies may in fact only be able to obtain them if they work together to develop and acquire them.
 Smart Defence is NATO’s approach for bringing multinational cooperation to the forefront of Allies’ capability delivery efforts.